alinnman/celestial-navigation/maths/sphere-proof.md

 results, giving results other than what we have found.<br/>
 ("there is no horizon dip",
 "the altitude of celestial objects does not follow the linear pattern").
+Check the [literature references](literature.pdf), and try to falsify the information given.
 2. If you fail in step 1 above:
 Refuting the mathematical proofs (a priori), where we concluded the spherical shape.
 Then you will have to confront mathematics